All Dogs Deserve a Second Chance

 Unfortunately, Emma was a member of a group I wish didn’t exist.
 The group is comprised of dogs that have been neglected and abused in many ways, usually due to puppy mill or hoarding situations.
 And if you’ve never met any of these dogs firsthand, you might be surprised to see some of their behaviors, what causes the behavior, and how the behavior can be changed to give these dogs a second chance.

-The ASPCA has done a beautiful job giving you a chance to see what it takes to rescue and change these dogs over the course of many months in their new documentary now streaming on Netflix.
+The ASPCA has done a beautiful job giving you a chance to see what it takes to rescue and change these dogs over the course of many months in their documentary, now available to view for free on YouTube.

 Second Chance Dogs chronicles the stories of six extremely fearful, behaviorally damaged dogs rescued from cruelty and taken to the ASPCA’s Behavioral Rehabilitation Center in New Jersey.
 This one-hour documentary captures the innovative treatments used by behaviorists at the facility to help these victimized dogs become adoptable.
 The goal of this film is to educate the public about the long-term effects of cruelty and neglect and to promote the adoption of shelter dogs.